 A stroke can change your life forever.
 Every year, over 795,000 Americans have a stroke.
 For about 610,000 people, it’s their first one, while another 185,000 strokes are in people who’ve previously had a stroke.
-The human toll is substantial: nearly 1 out of every 20 deaths in America is due to a stroke, amounting to roughly 140,000 people annually.
+The human toll is substantial: nearly 1 out of every 20 deaths in America is due to a stroke, roughly 140,000 people annually.
 While many recover, stroke remains the leading cause of long-term disability, with nearly half of stroke survivors over 65 experiencing a permanent reduction in mobility.
 Although more common in adults over 65, strokes can undoubtedly occur at any age, with 35% occurring in those under 65.
-Today, more and more stroke survivors are making better recoveries, thanks to increased care, greater awareness, and more stringent post-stroke recovery plans which emphasize physical therapy and lifestyle changes.
+More and more stroke survivors are making better recoveries thanks to increased care, greater awareness, and more stringent post-stroke recovery plans emphasizing physical therapy and lifestyle changes.

 If you or someone you know has had a stroke and survived, recovering at home after rehab can be overwhelming.
-There are many different ways for stroke survivors to get the care they need, and in this article, we will be looking at one of those options: in-home care and how it can support stroke recovery.
+There are many ways for stroke survivors to get the care they need.
+In this article, we will examine one option: in-home care and how it can support stroke recovery.

 Once a stroke patient is discharged from the hospital or a rehab facility, the recovery process at home begins.
 Some stroke survivors will require a complete lifestyle change while they recover.
 For this transition to successfully take place, the following should be considered:

 - A safety assessment of the home to ensure simple things like handles and railings are in place to make the home safer and more accessible.
 This is important for individuals with even minor physical impairment.